SAMPLING OF LANDFILL GAS MONITORING WELLS

 - The ground surface is frozen, snow- and/or ice-covered.

 The Missouri Solid Waste Management Regulations require that gas sampling be conducted at least quarterly.
-The results must be submitted to the SWMP electronically within one week of collection.
-The information to be included in the data submission and the format by which to submit the data is described in the SWMP’s fact sheet, “Methane Gas Monitoring Data Submission Fact Sheet.”
+The results must be submitted to SWMP electronically within one week of collection.
+The information to be included in the data submission and the format by which to submit the data is described in SWMP’s guidance document, “Guidance for Submitting Landfill Gas Monitoring Data.”

 Missouri has stringent regulations governing methane gas migration.
 It is to everyone’s benefit to address the issue of migrating landfill gases before they present a threat to public health and safety or the environment.